ArchILLtect/API_Interface/D&D_API_5e/readme.txt

 10/30/23 - Fix image placeholder for missing images<br>
 10/30/23 - Fixed CSS for filters and main articles<br>
 10/31/23 - Filter by class, concentration and ritual are now fully functional<br>
+10/31/23 - Filter by range is now fully functional<br>
 <br>
 <br>
 <br>